knudvaneeden/integrator/README.md

 # Prerequisites:
-You must currently use Python version 2.7.18 to have it working out of the box https://www.python.org/downloads/release/python-2718/ It will not work out of the box using Python version 3.x thus.
+You must currently use Python version 2.7.18 to have it working out of the box

+https://www.python.org/downloads/release/python-2718/

+It will currently not work out of the box using Python version 3.x thus.

 # Integrator
 This is a symbolic integrator based on James Slagle's 1961 thesis.